Traditional Thanksgiving Dinner Recipes for Your Charcoal Grill

 • 1 tbsp maple syrup

-Get your grill ready for direct cooking with medium heat (350 degrees).
-You’ll also want a perforated grill pan (aka a veggie pan), preheated for 10 minutes.
+• Get your grill ready for direct cooking with medium heat (350 degrees).

 Dessert: Grilled Apple Crisp